 If you identify a deepfake

-- Do not share – not even "as a warning".
-Every share increases its reach.
+- Don't share it — not even "as a warning".
+Every share extends its reach.

-- Check the source – Where was the material first published?
-Are there independent confirmations?
+- Check the source — where was the material first published?
+Is there independent confirmation?

-- Report to the platform – Most platforms offer reporting functions for manipulated media.
+- Report it to the platform — most platforms have reporting tools for manipulated media.

 If you are affected yourself

-- Seek support – Saferinternet.at Helpline, Rat auf Draht (147)
+- Get support — Saferinternet.at Helpline, Rat auf Draht (147)

 The Future

-Generative models are evolving faster than detection methods.
-The strategic focus is shifting: proactive authentication is moving into focus instead of reactive detection.
+Generative models are evolving faster than the methods used to detect them.
+The strategic focus is shifting: away from reactive detection and towards proactive authentication.

 C2PA: The New Industry Standard

-C2PA (Coalition for Content Provenance and Authenticity) is the technical response to AI-generated content.
-The standard functions like a forgery-proof digital passport: every edit is cryptographically signed and added to the history.
+C2PA (Coalition for Content Provenance and Authenticity) is the technical answer to AI-generated content.
+The standard works like a tamper-proof digital passport: every edit is cryptographically signed and added to the file's history.

 Who uses C2PA today?